Film, TV + Theatre

 Let’s be honest: a live-action Until Dawn movie should’ve been a no-brainer.
 With its cinematic flair, bone-chilling jumpscares, and eerie mountain lodge setting, the 2015 cult classic horror video game practically begged for a big-screen adaptation.
 So when a film was finally announced, expectations soared.
 But here’s the twist no one saw coming: the movie doesn’t follow the original plot.
 At all.

-For those unfamiliar, Until Dawn is an interactive gameplay where your decisions shape who lives, who dies, and how the story unfolds.
-The goal?
-Keep eight teens alive through a deadly winter night as they’re hunted by an unknown figure and supernatural creatures lurking in the shadows.
+For those unfamiliar, Until Dawn is an interactive gameplay where your decisions shape who lives, who dies, and how the tale unfolds.
+The goal is to keep eight teens alive through a deadly winter night as they’re hunted by an unknown figure and supernatural creatures lurking in the shadows.

 So, what gives?
-According to director David F. Sandberg, the film isn’t a direct adaptation but rather an expansion of the Until Dawn universe.
+According to director David F. Sandberg, its movie iteration isn’t a direct adaptation but rather an expansion of the Until Dawn universe.
 Beloved characters are nowhere to be seen, fully replaced by a new cast, a reimagined storyline, and major changes to the game’s lore.
 It’s a risky move for a franchise with such a loyal fanbase, but does it pay off?

 PLOT

-The time loop concept could’ve easily felt like a tired gimmick, but Until Dawn grounds it in the emotional burden Clover carries every time she’s brought back from the dead.
-The deaths are gruesome, especially when the group falls victim to cannibalistic wendigos, but it’s the psychological weight that hits hardest.
+The time loop concept could’ve easily felt like a tired gimmick, given the plethora of films that lean on it as a narrative crutch, but Until Dawn cleverly grounds it in the emotional weight Clover bears each time she returns to life.
+The deaths are gruesome, particularly at the hands of cannibalistic wendigos, but it’s the psychological toll that lands the hardest.

-Clover is forced to relive the grief of her sister’s disappearance and the gnawing regret that she’s leading her friends deeper into a nightmare they might not escape.
-Each reset brings new dangers and strange anomalies, but for Clover, the most haunting part isn’t the monsters—it’s the growing realisation that some losses don’t get second chances.
+Clover is forced to relive the grief of her sister’s disappearance and the gnawing regret that she’s leading her friends deeper into a nightmare they might never wake up from.
+Each reset brings new dangers and stranger anomalies, but for Clover, the most haunting part isn’t the monsters—it’s the growing realisation that some losses don’t get second chances.

 CHARACTERS